Wolfgang Späte: Group commander

 In May 1944, Späte was appointed Gruppenkommandeur (group commander) of IV.
 Gruppe of JG 54.
 He replaced Hauptmann Gerhard Koall who had temporarily been leading the Gruppe after its former commander Hauptmann Siegfried Schnell was killed in action on 25 February 1944.

 His new unit was quickly recalled to Germany in June to cover the transfer of all the squadrons sent west following the D-day landings.
 There it was converted onto the Fw 190A-8 and then sent to Poland against the great Russian summer offensive.
 But against vastly greater numbers of enemy aircraft the unit was butchered, losing nearly half its pilots killed or wounded - Späte himself was injured and forced two times to bail out of his aircraft.
 The unit was pulled back again to the Reich for refit and rebuild.

 On 17 September, the Allied forces staged their airborne operation at Arnhem.
 Again, IV./JG 54 was thrown into the fray, but for the second time in less than 3 months, against vastly superior opposition, it was destroyed in less than a fortnight.

-Whether due to problems getting the Me 163 operational, or his unit's catastrophic losses, Späte gave up his command of IV./JG 54.
+On 16 October, Späte was transferred to JG 400, transferring command of IV./JG 54 Hauptmann Rudolf Klemm.
 In his 4-month absence from the Me 163 programme, the first combat unit (I./JG 400) had been set up and he joined that unit to come back up to speed on the interceptor's progress (some sources say as the unit's commander, although Hauptmann Robert Olejnik is also given as the unit commander at this time).